Care & Treatment

-- Healthcare providers sometimes prescribe medications called cholinesterase inhibitors to treat dementia symptoms.
-If these medications are prescribed, the provider should periodically check to see if the patient is experiencing any apparent cognitive benefits.
+- Healthcare providers sometimes prescribe medications called cholinesterase inhibitors to treat Alzheimer’s disease.
+If these medications are prescribed, the provider should periodically check to see if the person is experiencing any apparent cognitive benefits.
 They should also check to see if there are negative gastrointestinal effects.
 These medications may temporarily slow declines in cognition, mood, behavior, and daily functioning in people with early dementia.
 Commonly prescribed cholinesterase inhibitors are donepezil (brand name Aricept), galantamine (Razadyne), and rivastigmine (Excelon).
 You should talk to your healthcare provider about treatment goals before trying any drugs in this category.

 - To treat new symptoms such as agitation or aggression, healthcare providers should: